yutakahirano/fetch-with-streams/README.md

 ```
 callback WritableStreamRevelation = void (WritableStream);
+dictionary BodyStreamInit {
+    DOMString contentType;
+    WritableStreamRevelation streamRevelation;
+};
-typedef (Blob or BufferSource or FormData or URLSearchParams or USVString or WritableStreamRevelation) BodyInit;
+typedef (Blob or BufferSource or FormData or URLSearchParams or USVString or BodyStreamInit) BodyInit;
 ```

+To extract a byte stream and a 'Content-Type' value from a BodyStreamInit object, run these steps:
+1. Call `object.streamRevelation` with *stream*.
+Rethrow any exception.
+2. Set *Content-Type* to `object.contentType`.

 ## [Request class](https://fetch.spec.whatwg.org/#request-class)